Kostas Georgakis: Legacy

-Georgakis is the only known junta opponent to have committed suicide in protest against the junta and he is considered the precursor of the later student protests, such as the Polytechnic uprising.
+Georgakis is the only known junta opponent to have killed himself in protest against the junta and he is considered the precursor of the later student protests, such as the Polytechnic uprising.
 At the time, his death caused a sensation in Greece and abroad as it was the first tangible manifestation of the depth of resistance against the junta.
 The junta delayed the arrival of his remains to Corfu for four months citing security reasons and fearing demonstrations while presenting bureaucratic obstacles through the Greek consulate and the junta government.

 Kostas Georgakis is cited as an example indicating the strong relation between an individual's identity and his/her reasons to continue living.
 Georgakis' words were cited as an indication that his strong identification as a free individual gave him the reason to end his life.